itiv422/kanban-board/README.md

-# Simple job management application
+# Simple job management application(work in progress)

 ## Project setup
 ### Before starting the application, you must compile the subprojects in the folders: